 We look forward to covering candidate forums and will post information on forums when they are announced.

 Village Green publishes Letters to the Editors in support of candidates.
 Publishing these letters is at the discretion of the editors.
 We do not publish letters attacking competing candidates.
-We aim to publish as many letters as we receive — providing they do not contain personal attacks, profanity or verifiably false information; however, if there is a great volume and they are received late in the race, we cannot guarantee that they will be posted.
-Letters to the Editors can be submitted to email@example.com.
+We aim to publish as many letters as we receive — providing they do not contain personal attacks, profanity or verifiably false information; however, if there is a large volume of letters and they are received late in the race, we cannot guarantee that they will be posted.
+Letters to the Editors can be submitted to firstname.lastname@example.org.
 Please provide your name and place of residence (town and state).

 Candidates are welcome to advertise on the site; however, advertising will not impact news coverage.
 In addition, candidates who present newsworthy items may receive coverage at the discretion of the editors.

 Our Election coverage is behind our paywall.
 If you currently do not subscribe to Village Green, you can subscribe here.
 Subscriptions are also offered for free to those who request them, no questions asked; email your request to email@example.com.
 To “gift” a subscription to a friend or to qualify for referral discounts on your subscription, visit here.